 Dual HDMI 2.0 connectors

-Optional – may or may not be used.
+Optional.
 Would only be considered for debug purposes.
 Not in final product.

 Gigabit Ethernet RJ45

 The Raspberry Pi Compute Module 4 IO Board uses a standard 1:1 Ethernet.
 Additional ESD protection is provided on the Raspberry Pi Compute Module 4 IO Board.
+An additional Ethernet port is included, but as a USB 2.0 bridge device.
+It will require additional (manufacture supplied Linux Drivers).

-USB 2.0 two standard ports, two internal ports
+USB 2.0 two standard ports, one internal ports

 The Raspberry Pi Compute Module 4 IO Board has an onboard USB 2.0 hub.
 This connects to the CM4 USB 2.0 port.
 Two ports from the hub are connected to a connector.
-The two other ports are connected to a header, this header can be used to provide two extra internal ports.
+The one other port is connected to a header.
 There is an internal current limit switch to provide VBUS to the USB connectors.
 The current limit is set to approximately 1.2A

 PCIe Gen2 x1 Socket